soumalyanandy/OOP-Js/JSF/README.md

 3. Add element traverse functions in Element Class.
 Class.Method -> Ele.parent/hasParent/child/hasChild/prevSiblings/nextSiblings/allSiblings().
 4. Ele.filter() -> to filter element from a set of elements by selector string.
 5. Add text/html under block dynamically.
 Class.Method -> Block.write().
 We can append additional html or text into Block when we need by creating new Block Object with the specific Id and then use write().
 It uses DIV element as a wrapper of the new text/html.

+Date : 30/04/2020

+6. Add new Class.Method -> el().refreshAllListeners() -> it will reset pre existing events with there respective listeners for all elements in the document, and el(selector).refreshListeners() -> it will reset the events with respective listeners to the specific element.